chrislewisdev/home/content/posts/2018-11-02-what-its-like-to-work-through-a-security-incident.md

 ---
-layout: post
+layout = "post"
-title: What It's Like To Work Through A Security Incident
-description: Recounting my experience of dealing with a security incident at my workplace
+title = "What It's Like To Work Through A Security Incident" description = "Recounting my experience of dealing with a security incident at my workplace"
 ---

 ![](/assets/images/security/alert.png)